Syn4z/LFAF-Labs/reports/ReportLab2.md

         ...
 ```

-* The function to convert a finite automaton to regular grammar, add new start symbol, non-terminal symbol and add
+The function to convert a finite automaton to regular grammar, add new start symbol, non-terminal symbol and add
-rules
+rules.
+Firstly, the function creates a new start symbol S for the regular grammar and adds it to the production rules as a new
+non-terminal symbol.
+The start symbol S is defined as the start state of the NFA.
+Secondly, the function creates a new
+non-terminal symbol in the production rules.
+Next the function adds a production rule to the corresponding non-terminal
+symbol in the production rules.
+The production rule consists of the empty string ε.
+Next the function adds a production
+rule to the corresponding non-terminal symbol in the production rules.
+The production rule consists of the input symbol
+and the destination state of the transition.
+Lastly the function returns a new Grammar object.

 ```
     ...